Saturday, August 18, 2012

 Saturday, July 21, 2012

-Upon talking with Scott at Franklin-Christoph, i envisioned many pen cases with each brand having their own case.
-As my collection is getting bigger and bigger with days going by, i decided to purchase several of his cases to store my increasing collection.
-I mainly carry a pen or two when im going out, so the Penvelope Two seemed to be the best solution for me.
+Upon talking with Scott at Franklin-Christoph, I envisioned many pen cases with each brand having their own case.
+As my collection is growing with each day going by, I decided to purchase several of his cases to store my daily carrying pens.
+I mainly carry a pen or two when I'm going out, so the Penvelope Two seemed to be the best solution for me.

 First Impression (10)

-When i received the box in the mail i was truly amazed on how well these leather products were packaged.
-I think of Franklin-Christoph as being a small, high quality, family owned business; but upon reading their blog, it seems like they are growing out of their shoes and may not be small anymore.
-These products were packaged almost for a boutique setting and the design of the packaging is very simplistic, yet gets the point across.
+When I first received the box in the mail I was truly amazed on how well these leather products were packaged.
+I think of Franklin-Christoph as being a small, high quality, family owned business; but upon reading their blog, they have had tremendous growth and are becoming very well known in the fountain pen community as a reliable fountain pen case producer.
+The packaging is very simple and conveys a high level quality from within.

 I spy something...